jacknayem/MachineLearning/README.md

 Sigmoid function looking in graaph,
 ![Logistic Grap](https://github.com/jacknayem/MachineLearning/blob/Logistic-Regression/images/sigmoidFunction.png)

-I made a main.m file to load our targeted data. and I have plot the value to check out the condition of this. main.m
+I made a main.m file is use to load our targeted data and dispay all of the outcome.
+First I have plot the value to check out the condition of this.
+_**main.m**_
 ```
 data = load("Data.txt");
 x = data(:,1:2);    %explanatory value